howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 ```

 > **Note**: If you have a terminal running with `npm run dev`, your schema should get updated automatically.
-Otherwise, you can always run `npm run generate` to make nexus regenerate your schema.
+Otherwise, you can always run `npm run generate` to make Nexus regenerate your schema.

 If you take a look at `nexus-typegen.ts`, you will see that it has a new `Link` interface as well.
 This is really convenient because the interface signature is identical to that of the `link` type in your GraphQL schema.